 Q 17: When do adrenaline autoinjectors expire?

-Q 18: Who should be prescribed the "Junior" version of adrenaline autoinjectors?
+Q 18: Who should be prescribed the "Junior" (green label) version of adrenaline autoinjectors?

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) Prescribing Guidelines recommends EpiPen®Jr and Anapen®150 for children weighing 10-20kg and EpiPen® or Anapen® 300 for adults and children weighing more than 20kg.